bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And my answer to that is kind of like, well, you can burn coins in a number of ways today.
 So like, feel free to burn your coin.
 But the second more nuanced and definitely the thing that I worried about with covenants when I first encountered them was what kind of like on-chain contagion could you see?
-Like, are you going to like, We don't want to go anywhere near having Ethereum-like execution characteristics on-chain in Bitcoin.
+We don't want to go anywhere near having Ethereum-like execution characteristics on-chain in Bitcoin.
 That's obviously nobody in the right mind wants to do that.
-And so if you talk about, you know, the thing that scared me when I first started hearing about covenants was this unbounded opcat execution, where you can just have the script interpreter go crazy because it's trying to do this really complicated thing and maybe blowing up in space or time or whatever.
+And so if you talk about, the thing that scared me when I first started hearing about covenants was this unbounded opcat execution, where you can just have the script interpreter go crazy because it's trying to do this really complicated thing and maybe blowing up in space or time or whatever.
 And I think that's a completely legitimate concern and something to look at.
 The irony, I think, specifically with CTV is it's what's called a limited or non-recursive covenant.
 And so like with CTV, you can't have an unending tree of transactions that the covenant locks the coins up in.